On the relationship between the theory of cointegration and the theory of phase synchronization: Examples

 We have also used the testing procedure as described under 2a. based on the ADF-test.
 Here we have to specify the possible phase synchronization relation in advance.
-Based on the plot in Figure~\ref{fig:RoesslerLorenzPhases}~(b) we have decided to test for a $1\!:\!1$ synchronization relation, that is we have applied the ADF-test to $\phi_t^{(1)}\!\!-\!\phi_t^{(2)}$ as described above.
-The results for different $\epsilon$ are given in Figure~\ref{fig:ComparisonToPSIndex}~(b) with the vertical axis being upside down.
+Based on the plot in Figure~\ref{fig:RoesslerLorenzPhases}~(b) we have decided to test for a $1\!:\!1$ synchronization relation, that is we have applied the ADF-test to $\phi_t^{(1)}\!\!-\!\phi_t^{(2)}$.
+The results are given in Figure~\ref{fig:ComparisonToPSIndex}~(b) with the vertical axis being upside down.
 The dashed line and the dotted line are the critical values $-1.65$ and $-2.33$ associated with the significance levels $0.05$ and $0.01$, respectively (from the standard normal distribution - see \cite{Ham-1994}, p.
 529, Case 3).
-The results strongly coincide with the LR-test (with a slight difference for $\epsilon = 10.5, 10.6, 10.7$).
+The results coincide with the LR-test (with a slight difference for $\epsilon = 10.5, 10.6, 10.7$).

-It is remarkable that the LR-test and the ADF-test as two standard tests from the theory of cointegration perform as well as the $R^2$-test which has been explicitly tailored for phase synchronization.
-The outcome is only different for 4 out of 51 values and this behavior can be explained in all cases by the $2\pi$-jump penalization.
-We mention that this difference may even be cured by including structural shifts of size $2 \pi$ into the cointegration approach similar to \cite{Lue-2004}.
+Figure~\ref{fig:RoesslerLorenzPhases}~(d)-(f) show the median and the 10\% and 90\% quantiles of a larger number of simulations where the cases with phase jumps have been removed.
+The plots and the severe limitations of this simulation are discussed in detail in the last paragraph of this section.
+As a positive outcome the plots confirm that the tests behave similarly.
+They also indicate that the ADF-test has a higher power than the Johansen rank test for values of $\epsilon$ between $9.5$ and $10.5$ which is not surprising since the ADF-test uses as an additional information the form of the cointegration relation (however, the true power of the tests is unknown and cannot be estimated from this simulation).

-Since the LR-test seems to be a little bit closer to the $R^{2}$-test and its setting is more general (no pre-specification of the synchronization relation; arbitrary dimension, i.e. networks) we have the tendency to prefer the LR-test.
+It is remarkable that the LR-test and the ADF-test as two standard tests from the theory of cointegration perform similar to the $\hat{R}^{2}$-test which has been explicitly tailored for phase synchronization.
+The tests are only different for processes with phase jumps which we regard more as a feature of chaotic oscillators than of real data - see also the discussion in Section~\ref{sec:conclusion}.
+We also mention that we do not regard the phase synchronization index $\hat{R}^{2}$ from Figure~\ref{fig:ComparisonToPSIndex}~(c) as some `gold-standard'.
+Instead we think, that for example a (properly adjusted) LR-test in an adequate model would be a better choice.